svenit/react-router-map/README.md

 > Relative mode supported for config route

-React Hook Guards provides angular-like to implement the [React Router](https://reacttraining.com/react-router/), allowing you to perform complex logics in various hooks to guards your router.
+React Router Map provides angular-like to implement the [React Router](https://reacttraining.com/react-router/), allowing you to perform complex logics in various hooks to guards your router.

 ## Table of Contents